0xAX/linux-insides/Initialization/linux-initialization-1.md

 Identity mapping setup
 --------------------------------------------------------------------------------

-Now we can see set up the identity mapping early page tables.
-Identity Mapped Paging is a virtual addresses which are mapped to physical addresses that have the same value, `1 : 1`.
-Let's look on it in details.
+Now we can see the set up of identity mapping of early page tables.
+In Identity Mapped Paging, virtual addresses  are mapped to physical addresses that have the same value, `1 : 1`.
+Let's look at it in detail.
 First of all we get the `rip-relative` address of the `_text` and `_early_level4_pgt` and put they into `rdi` and `rbx` registers:

 ```assembly
 	leaq	_text(%rip), %rdi
 	leaq	early_level4_pgt(%rip), %rbx
 ```

 After this we store physical address of the `_text` in the `rax` and get the index of the page global directory entry which stores `_text` address, by shifting `_text` address on the `PGDIR_SHIFT`:

 ```assembly
 	movq	%rdi, %rax